-One way to resolve the issue of differing spatial structures between the ground station infilling and the AVHRR eigenvectors is to constrain the ground station regression by the corresponding eigenvector weights, appropriately scaled to reduce the influence of the PC on the decomposition.
-Because each set of weights is unique to a particular AVHRR eigenvector, this requires that each PC be infilled separately and has the added benefit of entirely resolving the issues of mutual reinforcement and crosscontamination of the PCs noted in Section 3.
+One way to resolve the issue of differing spatial structures between the ground station infilling and the AVHRR eigenvectors is to constrain the ground station regression by the corresponding eigenvector weights.
+Because each set of weights is unique to a particular AVHRR eigenvector, this requires that each PC be infilled separately and has the added benefit of entirely resolving the issues of mutual reinforcement and cross-contamination of the PCs noted in Section 3.
 We denote this modification as Mod 3.
 Additionally, we denote the combination of Mods 1 - 3 for direct AVHRR PC regression as the eigenvector-weighted (E-W) method.